nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. The current keywords are case-sensitive.
 We plan to make keywords not case-sensitive in the future iteration.
 For example, currently `add` is case-sensitive.
 We will accept keywords such as `Add` in the future.
 2. Class Numbers are currently limited to tutorials that begin with T. We plan to allow Class Numbers to be any sensible alphanumeric string, such as `R15` and `SG06`.
 3. Clicking on a student in the student list currently highlights the student's card.
 We plan to disable this interaction as it affects the visibility of the student's contact details and visualised graphs.
+4. Class Participation is currently limited to being true or false for each tutorial session.
+We plan to allow Class Participation to be an enum level instead, such as `NONE`, `MINIMAL`, `SUFFICIENT`, `ACTIVE`, `VERY_ACTIVE` etc. to allow for better representation of student's efforts in class.